-Call your doctor at once if you have any of these serious side effects:
+Call your doctor at once if you have:

-pancreatitis - severe pain in your upper stomach spreading to your back, nausea and vomiting, fast heart rate;
+pancreatitis - severe pain in your upper stomach spreading to your back, nausea and vomiting;

-increased thirst, increased urination, hunger, dry mouth, fruity breath odor, drowsiness, dry skin, blurred vision, and weight loss;
+high blood sugar - increased thirst, increased urination, dry mouth, fruity breath odor;

-Less serious Zorbtive side effects may include:
+Common Zorbtive side effects may include:

-muscle pain; or
+muscle or joint pain;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.